SertacEngin/GitHub-Actions/README.md

 smaller organizations and individual developers.
 But there is a limit of the free execution time for private projects on GitHubs.
 But it is cheaper than Jenkins anyway.

-Advantages of Jenkins over GitHub Actions
+Advantages of Jenkins over GitHub Actions:
 -Integration: Jenkins can integrate with a wide range of tools and services, but GitHub Actions is tightly integrated with the GitHub platform, making it easier to automate tasks related to your GitHub workflow.